 👉🏻 All you need to know about ISRO

-10. Defence Research and Development Organisation (DRDO) Scientist Examination
+10. Defence Research and Development Organization (DRDO) Scientist Examination

 DRDO conducts examinations to recruit scientists for various technical roles and responsibilities within the organization.
 This prestigious role offers reputation with several perks and benefits.
 So the competition is very difficult, bringing opportunities for engineering grads and post- grads to work with advanced defense technologies.
 Scientist ‘B’ role is associated with research, design, development, testing, and evaluation of various technologies.